adbharadwaj/graphspace-manual/docs/Viewing_Graphs.md

 ## Graph Information Tab

 As its name suggests, the `Graph Information` tab displays information about the entire graph, e.g., a legend of node and edge shapes and colors.
-The ``description`` attribute in the JSON for the network specifies this content.
+The ``description`` attribute in the [JSON for the network](/GraphSpace_Network_Model.html#graph-data-attributes) specifies this content.
+The ``Graph Information`` tab for an individual network also displays all [its attributes and their values](/GraphSpace_Network_Model.html#graph-data-attributes).
 The user can go to `Graph Information` tab by clicking on the `Graph Information` tab link above the graph.

 The image below shows an example of Graph Information Tab when user clicks on the `Graph Information` tab link: